-- a) That area of land from the southwesterly corner of Charlotte Furnace Road at the intersection of Route 28, in a northwesterly direction to the Weweantic River, thence, northerly along the Weweantic River to a point where the Weweantic River meets the southerly layout of Route 25, thence in a southeasterly direction along the southerly layout of Route 25 to a northwesterly point at the juncture of the southerly layout of Route 25 and Charlotte Furnace Road, thence southeasterly to the southwesterly corner of Charlotte Furnace Road and Route 28.
+- A. That area of land from the southwesterly corner of Charlotte Furnace Road at the intersection of Route 28, in a northwesterly direction to the Weweantic River, thence, northerly along the Weweantic River to a point where the Weweantic River meets the southerly layout of Route 25, thence in a southeasterly direction along the southerly layout of Route 25 to a northwesterly point at the juncture of the southerly layout of Route 25 and Charlotte Furnace Road, thence southeasterly to the southwesterly corner of Charlotte Furnace Road and Route 28.
 (Revised Oct.
-23, 2012). - b) That area of land beginning at the Northwest corner of Lot 1028 with Route 25 and Besse's Brook; Thence Easterly along the Southern Right of Way of Route 25 to the Eastern corner of Lot 1022A as shown on Wareham As Assessors' Map 115; Thence Southwesterly along the Eastern property line of Lot 1022A to the Northern Right of Way of Route 28; Thence Easterly along the Northern Right of Way of Route 28 to a point directly across from the Northeastern corner of Lot 1003 as shown on Wareham Assessors' Map 133; Thence South across Route 28 and along the Eastern property line of Lot 1003 to a point 500 feet south of Route 28 as shown on Wareham Assessors' Map 133; Thence Westerly by a line Parallel to and 500 feet from the southerly sideline of Route 28 to the Eastern property line of Lot 1043 A as shown on Wareham Assessors' Map 132; Thence North along the Eastern property line of Lot 1043 A across Route 28 to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 132; Thence Easterly along the Northern Right of Way of Route 28 to the corner of Lot 6 and Division Avenue as shown on Wareham Assessors' Map 115.
-Thence North along the Property line of Lot 6 and Division Avenue to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 115; Thence Westerly along the rear lots lines of Lots 9,8,7A and 6 to Division Avenue as shown on Wareham Assessors' Map 115; Thence Westerly from the rear Lot corner of Lot 9, across Willard Street and along Southern property lines of Lot 1020B and 1020A to Besse's Brook as shown on Wareham Assessors' Map 115; Thence Northerly along Besse's Brook to the Point of beginning.
-(April 24, 2006). - c) West Wareham or Tremont Northwesterly by Tremont Pond; Northerly by Main Street; Easterly by Lots L,T, U, S, R, a Private Way and Main Street as shown on plans of the Bass River Land Company situated in West Wareham; Southerly by land formerly of Alice Tobey Jones; Southwesterly by land of New York, New Haven and Hartford Railroad Company. - d) Bounded on the West by the Lazy Harbor; Thence on the northwest by the center line of Marion to Wareham 23KV Electric transmission Line; Thence on the northeast by a line parallel to and 200 feet from the Centerline of Cromessett Road to the southern property line of Lot 10 as shown on the Wareham Assessors' Map 54; Thence along the southern property lines of lots 10 and 9 as shown on Wareham Assessors' Map 54 to the point of beginning".
+23, 2012). - B. That area of land beginning at the northwest corner of Lot 1028 with Route 25 and Besse's Brook; Thence easterly along the southern Right of Way of Route 25 to the eastern corner of Lot 1022A as shown on Wareham Assessors' Map 115; Thence southwesterly along the eastern property line of Lot 1022A to the northern Right of Way of Route 28; Thence easterly along the northern Right of Way of Route 28 to a point directly across from the northeastern corner of Lot 1003 as shown on Wareham Assessors' Map 133;Thence South across Route 28 and along the eastern property line of Lot 1003 to a point 500 feet south of Route 28 as shown on Wareham Assessors' Map 133;Thence Westerly by a line Parallel to and 500 feet from the southerly sideline of Route 28 to the eastern property line of Lot 1043 A as shown on Wareham Assessors' Map 132; Thence North along the eastern property line of Lot 1043 A across Route 28 to the northern Right of Way of Route 28 as shown on Wareham Assessors' Map 132; Thence North along the corner of Lot 6 and Division Avenue as shown on Wareham Assessors' Map 115.
+Thence North along the property line of Lot 6 and Division Avenue to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 115; Thence North along the property line of Lot 6 and Division Avenue to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 115; Thence westerly along the rear lots lines of Lots 9,8,7A and 6 to Division Avenue as shown on Wareham Assessors' Map 115;

+Thence westerly from the rear Lot corner of Lot 9, across Willard Street and along southern property lines of Lot 1020B and 1020A to Besse's Brook as shown on Wareham Assessors' Map 115; Thence northerly along Besse's Brook to the point of beginning.
+(April 24, 2006).

+- A. West Wareham or Tremont northwesterly by Tremont Pond; Northerly by Main Street; Easterly by Lots L,T, U, S, R, a Private Way and Main Street as shown on plans of the Bass River Land Company situated in West Wareham; Southerly by land formerly of Alice Tobey Jones; Southwesterly by land of New York, New Haven and Hartford Railroad Company. - B. Bounded on the West by the Lazy Harbor; Thence on the northwest by the center line of Marion to Wareham 23KV Electric transmission Line; Thence on the northeast by a line parallel to and 200 feet from the centerline of Cromessett Road to the southern property line of Lot 10 as shown on the Wareham Assessors' Map 54; Thence along the southern property lines of lots 10 and 9 as shown on Wareham Assessors' Map 54 to the point of beginning".
 New from Strip Commercial.
 (April 2006)